-11 Ways to Keep It Healthy Over the Holidays
+11 Ways to Include Fruits & Veggies in the Holidays

-- Before the Party.
-Have a nutritious snack prior to the party that includes complex carbs, protein and a healthy fat, such as a hummus with whole grain crackers and veggies or even just a yogurt.
+- Before the Get-together.
+Have a nutritious snack prior to the get-together that includes complex carbs, protein and a healthy fat, such as a hummus with whole grain crackers and veggies or even just a yogurt.

 - Pick Your Battles.
 Save extra calories for the holiday foods you enjoy most.

 - Small Plate.
-When you get to the party, and are gathering your plate of food, begin with a salad-sized plate; it will look fuller with less on your plate.
+When you get to the get-together and are gathering your plate of food, begin with a salad-sized plate; it will look fuller with less on your plate.

 - Protein.
 Make sure to get some protein as well; this will keep your fuller longer.